 The family income ensures a reliable source of funds with pre-determined monthly installments instead of a single lump-sum payment.

 There are also funeral and burial riders to cover these expenses.

 Without the return of premium rider, if you outlive your term life insurance policy, you lose out on the premiums you paid.

 This rider helps you to recoup the cost, paying back a percentage or the full amount of premiums refunded if you outlive coverage.

 Just note that the return of premium rider will result in higher costs for coverage.

 Term Conversion Rider

-A term conversion rider offers an excellent option for younger people who cannot afford the higher cost of a permanent policy.
+A term conversion rider offers an excellent option for younger people who cannot afford the high cost of a permanent policy.

-The rider allows for a less expensive term life insurance policy to convert to a permanent one, given specific requirements are met.
+With a conversion, you can pay for a less expensive term life insurance policy, later converting it to a permanent one, given specific requirements are met.